zng-ui/zng/TODO/_current.md

     - We need the parent to load the right color-scheme in the image.
     - Allow headless children in any headed window?

+* Directional nav does not work for inline, need better center point?

 * Implement `markdown!`.
     - List number horizontal alignment.
         - Need something like a grid here as well?
 To share the column size.
     - Table, data format and panel?
         - Need grid layout?
     - Links and footnotes.
         - Implement something that automatically selects the best side of the target widget to open the link tool-tip.
-        - Clicked link remains focused, so activating another window and back restores focus to scroll-to links, causing the scroll to go back to it.
     - Tool-tips.
         - Implement basic tool-tip.

-* Implement inline info in bounds info.
 * Implement `TextAlign` across multiple inlined texts.
 * Implement `LayoutDirection` for `flow!`.